frontenddogma/css-optimization-basics/manuscript/prologue.md

 {pagebreak}

-With special thanks to [Tony Ruscoe](http://ruscoe.net/), who reviewed the first manuscript of this book.
+With special thanks to [Tony Ruscoe](http://ruscoe.net/) for reviewing the first draft of this book.

 @@